Comment on page

 Data Processing Agreement

-This is the Data Processing agreement between Muellners group and its customers, various partners of Open Constitution program of the Muellners Foundation.
+This is the Data Processing agreement between data processor: Muellners ApS and E Residents/E Tenants of the Open Constitution Network.

 This Muellners Data Processing Agreement and its Annexes (“DPA”) reflects the parties’ agreement with respect to the Processing of Personal Data by Muellners on behalf of parties in connection with the Muellners Services under the Muellners Terms of Service between Muellners and Customer (the “Agreement”).